 Restaurant Floor Management

-If you own a dine-in restaurant, managing your reservations can be a difficult task during peak times.
+If you own a dine-in restaurant, managing your offline and online reservations can be a difficult task during peak times.
 Fortunately, restaurant POS systems allow you to build a physical map of your restaurant and accept reservations via an online portal.
 This makes the process of managing your restaurant floor much more practical for your team of hosts.

 Integrate Online Orders